neha037/The-RGB-Game/README.md

 # The-RGB-Game
 ---
--A fun game to guess colour by their RGB code
+- A fun game to guess colour by their RGB code
--This website is made up of HTML5, CSS 5, Vanilla JS without use of any library.
+- This website is made up of HTML5, CSS 5, Vanilla JS without use of any library.

 ---